Sebastian Johansson (American football)

-Early years
+Early life

 Johansson played club football for the Carlstad Crusaders in his native Sweden before attending high school in Raceland, Kentucky, where he played for one season.
 He committed to Marshall University to play college football.

 College career

 Johansson was a three-year starter for Marshall University from 2013 to 2015.
 He committed to Marshall in 2011, but didn't play until 2013 as he spent the first two years adapting to major college football offensive line play.

 Professional career

 In the 2016 draft, Johansson went undrafted but was later signed by the San Diego Chargers.
 On May 16, the Chargers released Johansson.